 The conciliator's role is to make sure that everyone understands what has been agreed.

-Request collective conciliation
+Request or ask about collective conciliation